-Painful swelling is the common finding.
-There would be presence of ecchymosis, deformity of the heel or plantar arch and Inability to bear weight on the injured foot.
+Painful swelling is a common finding.
+There would be a presence of ecchymosis, deformity of the heel or plantar arch and Inability to bear weight on the injured foot.

-Open injuries are surgical emergencies and should be dealt accordingly.
+Open injuries are surgical emergencies and should be dealt with accordingly.

-Tenderness can be elicited by gentle squeeze of the heel.
+Tenderness can be elicited by a gentle squeeze of the heel.

 Ecchymosis that may tracks distally to the sole of the foot may be noted.
 This particular pattern of ecchymosis is known as the Mondor sign, is pathognomonic for calcaneal fracture.

 The neurovascular examination should be conducted and compared to opposite foot.

 A complete musculoskeletal examination is indicated to rule out or establish any other injury.

 Lab workup is required as preoperative work.
 Complete blood count (CBC), blood typing, coagulation profile evaluation, and electrocardiography routine preoperative studies in calcaneus injuries.
 Additional studies, if warranted may vary from patient to patient.